Portrait of a Lady with a Squirrel and a Starling: Identification

 The evidence for the identification of the sitter as Anne Lovell was uncovered by stained-glass historian David J. King while studying the windows of the parish church in East Harling, Norfolk, the Lovell family's seat.
 King noted the Lovell family's coat of arms in the stained glass which included squirrels.
 The starling can be seen to represent by a pun the place where the sitter lived which was commonly spelled 'Estharlyng' at the time.

 Anne was the wife of the Norfolk landowner Sir Francis Lovell.
-He was nephew and heir of Sir Thomas Lovell, KG, who fought at the Battle of Bosworth Field.
+He was nephew and heir of Sir Thomas Lovell, who fought at the Battle of Bosworth Field.
 Thomas served as Speaker of the House of Commons, Secretary to the Treasury and Chancellor of the Exchequer.

 Ownership

 The portrait was at Houghton Hall from 1761 but was bought by the National Gallery in 1992 with contributions from the National Heritage Memorial Fund, the Art Fund and J. Paul Getty Jnr (through the American Friends of the National Gallery, London).